 Wards affected All

-This report recommends that the Panel note the legislative requirements concerning assets of community value, consider the implications and make a recommendation to Cabinet on the arrangements to be adopted by the Council, including any necessary changes to the constitution.
+Cabinet is asked to agree the recommendation from Policy Review and Development Panel concerning assets of community value and agree the arrangements to be adopted by the Council, including any necessary changes to the constitution.

 1. Decision(s) Required